-Do not lift the motor and its driven load by the motor lifting hardware.
-The is adequate for lifting only the motor.
-Disconnect the load (gears, pumps, driven equipment) from the motor shaft before lifting the motor.
-The motor lifting hardware nps, compressors, or other acceleration or shock forces.
+Accurate alignment of the motor with the driven equipment is extremely important.
+The pulley, sprocket, or gear used in the drive should be located on the shaft as close to the shaft shoulder as possible.
+It is recommended to heat the pulley, sprocket, or gear before installing on the motor shaft.
+Forcibly driving a unit on the motor shaft will damage the bearings. acceleration or shock forces.
 In the case of assemblies on a common base, any lifting means provided on the motor should not be used to lift the assembly and base but, rather, the assembly should be lifted by a sling around the base or by other lifting means provided on the base.
 Assure lifting in the direction intended in the design of the lifting means.
 Likewise, precautions should be taken to prevent hazardous overloads due to deceleration,